alexandriaproject-io/milvus-adapter-service/README.md

 linguistic data management.
 Tasks are managed through an execution queue and the service is connected to the Milvus DB, ensuring streamlined operations and communication.

+## Rest API Server

+When enabled will listen to Rest API requests ( without thrift encoding ):

+- Rest API Swagger docs on http://127.0.0.1:5050/swagger
+- Rest API will listen on  http://127.0.0.1:5050/api

 ## Status API